Mirrors of the Soul

 Patty Lin 林霈媞

-Patty Lin 林霈媞 is a Taiwan-born abstract painter whose bold color palettes, dynamic brushwork, and emotive compositions have captivated audiences at Taipei’s Zhongshan Hall, London’s Peggy Jay Gallery, and beyond.
+Patty Lin 林霈媞 is a Taiwan-born abstract painter whose bold colour palettes, dynamic brushwork, and emotive compositions have captivated audiences at Taipei’s Zhongshan Hall, London’s Peggy Jay Gallery, and beyond.
 A published author and university lecturer, she has spoken at the United Nations Gender Equality Conference and serves as Vice President of the Macau International Cultural Association.

 Kate Huang 黃韶琴